 Integrity Due Diligence

-The Office of Anticorruption and Integrity’s (OAI's) integrity due diligence advisory function emerged due to the increased need for ADB to evaluate and minimize integrity and reputational risks in its private sector projects.
-This work has coincided with the rise in ADB’s equity investments, lending, and development initiatives involving private companies.
+The Office of Anticorruption and Integrity’s (OAI's) integrity due diligence advisory function emerged due to the increased need for ADB to evaluate and minimize integrity, tax integrity, and reputational risks in its private and public sector projects.
+This work has coincided with the rise in ADB’s equity investments, lending, and development initiatives involving private companies, and has expanded to cover ADB’s institutional operations.

-OAI responds to inquiries and assists operational departments in identifying red flags and other potential risk areas that could have an immediate or future adverse impact on the implementation of ADB projects, including any perceived reputational risk.
+OAI responds to inquiries and assists operational departments in identifying red flags and other potential risk areas that could have an immediate or future adverse impact to ADB or on the implementation of its projects, including any perceived reputational risk.

 OAI also encourages its internal and external development partners to integrate due diligence practices into their evaluation and assessment procedures and emphasize that due diligence is each individual’s responsibility.